aalban3/TinyUrl-Demo/README.md

   ![alt text](image.png)

-4. Enter any of the available commands followed by a URL, for example `fetch https://tiny.url/123`
+4. Enter any of the available commands followed by a URL, for example: `fetch https://tiny.url/123`
-5. A response will show below with one of the following outcomes
+5. A response will show below with one of the following outcomes:
     * Invalid Input
     * A successful URL value
     * A successful number of clicks